 Art and Design is a practical subject which encourages students to learn about themselves and the world around them in a creative way.
 Students learn about the visual qualities of different materials and how to manipulate these to suit their own purpose.
-There is an emphasis on the vocational nature of the subject, with links to architecture, graphic design and illustration.
+There is an emphasis on the vocational nature of the subject, encouraging students to express themselves using a variety of media.
 Students develop their practical abilities whilst also developing their thinking skills and ability to respond analytically to aesthetics.

 Mrs Roylance - Teacher of Art

 Mrs Giles - Teacher of Art & Photography

 Art and Design are taught in four specialist Art rooms with access to a range of two-dimensional and three-dimensional materials.
 One of these rooms is a dedicated ceramics room.
 Another is a studio specifically for sixth form students.
 Students have the opportunity to work independently, in groups and on a range of scales.
 There is also access to a suite of computers so students can explore digital photo manipulation and graphic design and a photography studio with a selection of backdrops and lights.

 In this ever-increasing visual world, it is important for everyone to learn how to communicate their ideas effectively.
 We aim to develop creative learners, who are confident in expressing themselves independently in a range of visual media

 Key Stage 3